 Steve Harvey, the show’s host, put forth a challenge to the Hernandez family to list the six most recognized facts about Prince Harry.
 The primary response, which Harvey found less than impressive, was that most Americans primarily recognize Prince Harry as the spouse of Meghan Markle.

 The contest between the Hernandez and the Colley families illustrated the narrow extent of American insight into the British royal.
 Apart from his union with Meghan Markle, contestants accurately noted that he is a prince and the offspring of Princess Diana.
-The Hernandez family’s several incorrect assumptions included referrals to his relationship with Prince William and his standing as Queen Elizabeth’s grandchild.
+The Hernandez family gave several answers including referrals to his relationship with Prince William and his standing as Queen Elizabeth’s grandchild, but these were not answers on the board.

 Drake Colley achieved a victory for his family by correctly pointing out Prince Harry’s unique red hair as another broadly recognized feature.
 The show disclosed that “balding” and “hottie” were also valid responses on the survey board, indicating a combination of physical traits Americans link with the Duke of Sussex.